gartz/chrome-fbvideo/README.md

 * Button to remove the video from the left list
 * Button to keep the video in original size display mode
 * Change the iframe to a embed youtube element
+* Add vídeos wached in friends last activities when it fadeout